-Lively Technical College is approved for training of qualified veterans under the Veterans Readjustment Benefit Act of 1966.
+LTC is approved for training of qualified veterans under the Veterans Readjustment Benefit Act of 1966.
 Training is also approved for most programs under Public Law 894 (Disabled Veterans) and Public Law 634 (War Orphans).
-Interested students should contact the LTC Veterans Affairs Office of

-Financial Aid at 850-487-7431.
+Interested students should contact the LTC Veterans Affairs Office of Financial Aid at 850-487-7431.
 Any veteran or other eligible student who receives benefits under Chapter 30, Chapter 1606, Chapter 1607, or Dependents of a Disabled Veteran will be entitled to one deferment each academic year and an additional deferment each time there is a delay (documentation from VA required) in the receipt of benefits.
 Any veteran who receives benefits under Chapter 31 (Post 9/11) will be entitled to receive a deferment each semester.
 Interested students should contact Veterans Affairs Office in Financial Aid for more information and policy requirements.

 If you are using benefits for the first time you must file an application with the Department of Veterans Affairs.
 Students who have used their benefits before at a different school must file the appropriate form with the Department of Veterans Affairs.
 VA will inform you if any more information is needed to complete your application for benefits.
-Once your application is complete, VA will send you a Certificate of Eligibility telling you the length of eligibility.

-The application process and registration must be completed before a student can be certified and start receiving benefits.
-Students will be certified no later than 30 days after drop-add has ended or after their request for certification whichever is later.
+Once your application is complete, VA will send you a Certificate of Eligibility telling you the length of eligibility. days after drop-add has ended or after their request for certification whichever is later.
 Questions regarding benefit eligibility or needed form to determine eligibility should be directed to VA at 1-888-442-4551.
 Allow 30 to 45 days for all paperwork to be processed by VA.